Blankeos/prismic-next-demo/README.md

 - `src/slices` folder (React Components that render the slice data).
 - `slicemachine.config.json` config file. "repositoryName" is the most important here.
-- `prismicio.js` - creates the prismic client sdk (if you don't want to interact with REST APIs, Kinda like Firebase, Supabase, Pocketbase SDKs)
+- `prismicio.js` - creates the prismic client sdk (if you don't want to interact with REST APIs, Kinda like Firebase, Supabase, Pocketbase SDKs).
+Routes is also here.
+Repository name as well.
 - `prismicio-types.d.ts` Slice machine generated types.
 - Optionally: `slice-simulator` page in Next.js, add this to simulate slices in real-time as you edit thme.